 Inpatient Treatment – Inpatient treatment centers are a more intensive approach to treating substance use disorders.
 This is because individuals reside at the drug rehab facilities for the duration of their time in treatment.
 This is especially helpful in relapse prevention as people receive 24/7 care in managing triggers.

-If you are looking to find addiction treatment that offers the flexibility of outpatient programs with intensive support from inpatient programs, you can seek intensive outpatient programs (IOP) or partial hospitalization programs (PHP).
-Both of these forms of drug rehab can offer more options in addiction therapy with the ability to sleep in your own bed at night.
+Suppose you are looking to find addiction treatment that offers the flexibility of outpatient programs with intensive support from inpatient programs.
+In that case, you can seekintensive outpatient programs (IOP) orpartial hospitalization programs (PHP).
+Both of these forms of drug rehab can offer more options in addiction therapy with the ability to sleep in your bed at night.

 At our drug rehab center near Jupiter, Florida, we offer both PHP and IOP levels of care.